parsaeisa/Notes/Software engineering/Brokers/nats.md

 - It can handle high traffic with low resources,
 - But it has message loss.

+Nats core is a **fire and forget databus** so it doesn't persist messages.

+The **Streaming** requires a persistence on data.
+Nats-streaming unlikely to nats-core supports this features.

 In nats core no ack is returned.

 ## Closing a nats conn